2025 Colorado State Rams football team

-The 2025 Colorado State Rams football team represent Colorado State University as a member of the Mountain West Conference (MW) during the 2025 NCAA Division I FBS football season.
-The Rams play their home games at Canvas Stadium located in Fort Collins, Colorado.
+The 2025 Colorado State Rams football team represented Colorado State University as a member of the Mountain West Conference (MW) during the 2025 NCAA Division I FBS football season.
+The Rams played their home games at Canvas Stadium located in Fort Collins, Colorado.

-The 2025 season is the final season in the Mountain West Conference as Colorado State will move to the Pac-12 Conference in 2026.
+The 2025 season was the final season in the Mountain West Conference as Colorado State will move to the Pac-12 Conference in 2026.

 The Rams were led by fourth-year head coach Jay Norvell for the first seven games of the season.
 Norvell was fired on October 19 following a 2–5 start to the season, finishing his tenure with the Rams with an overall record of 18–26.
 Defensive coordinator Tyson Summers was named the team's interim coach for the rest of the season.

+The Colorado State Rams recorded the 2nd highest average home attendance among college football teams in the state of Colorado, with 31,901 spectators per game.
+The Colorado Buffaloes recorded the highest average with 50,469.